MycroftAI/mimic-recording-studio/README.md

 * have a variety of string lengths
 * cover a wide variety of _phonemes_ (basic sounds)

+To create automatically a corpus file in your language, you can use the [corpus-file-gen](https://github.com/gras64/corpus-file-gen.git) tool from Gras64. in it all [poodle data](https://translate.mycroft.ai/projects/mycroft-skills/), [mozilla voice](https://github.com/mozilla/voice-web/tree/master/server/data) data and extracted randomly from wikipedia.
+Numbers can be converted into words and converted into the correct format.

 **IMPORTANT:**
 For now, you must reset the `sqlite` database to use a new corpus.
 If you've recorded on another corpus and would like to save that data, you can simply